Fikaroo/Fikaroo/README.md

 ## I'm a Student and Developer

-- 👀 I’m interested in Computer Gaming,Coding and learn new thinks.
+- 👀 I’m interested in Computer Gaming,Coding and learn new things.
 - 🌱 I’m currently learning React
 - 📫 How to reach me fuadbayramv@gmail.com
 - ⚡ Fun fact: I love to draw and workout